Calcific Tendonitis is also known as calcifying tendonitis or calcified tendonitis.

 Symptoms of Calcium Deposits in the Rotator Cuff

 Calcium deposits do not always cause symptoms, especially when they are deep within the tendons.
-There may be intermittent pain or discomfort when a large calcium deposit in a rotator cuff tendon becomes pinched between bones of the shoulder joint when raising the arm overhead (see shoulder impingement).
-Depending on the size and location of a calcium deposit, gradual damage to part of the rotator cuff may occur.
+There may be intermittent pain or discomfort when a large calcium deposit in a rotator cuff tendon becomes pinched between bones of the shoulder joint when raising the arm overhead.
+See shoulder impingement syndrome.

 Symptoms of Acute Calcific Tendonitis Attack